rotemefrati/rotemefrati/README.md

-## Hi there 👋
+# About me 🙂

-- 🔭 I’m currently studying Algorithms & Operation Systems.
+- 🖥 I’m currently studying Algorithms & Operation Systems.
-- 🌱 Next semester I will be studying Introduction to the Theory of Computation and Complexity & Deep Learning.
+- ⏭ Next semester I will be studying Introduction to the Theory of Computation and Complexity & Deep Learning.
-- 👯 I'm always looking to learn new topics and skills.
+- 🗯 I'm always looking to learn new topics and skills.